SpaghettiHub/maas/src/maas-offline-docs/src/src/how-to-troubleshoot-common-issues-5333.md

 By following these steps, you should be able to diagnose and resolve the issues preventing the DHCP services from starting in MAAS.

-## Setting up an upstream DNS for external DNS resolution in MAAS
+## Upstream external DNS won't work

 <!-- include in main doc -->
 **Problem:**